KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. Am I right about the purpose of the page?
+   - It's for items that can't be created from a template because we don't usually offer them
+   - e.g. Saturday lessons
 2. Is this the same info as the attendance status page in a different format?
+   - Reservations slots are created to enter attendance in, so must be created before attendance

 ### Reservation Slot templates/batch creation/import